Violations and Citations

 In order to provide a consistent review procedure the following reasons do not meet the Standards for Appeal:

 - Only parked illegally for a short period of time

-- Only faculty/staff and students who have purchased a current UNO permit can appeal a violation.
+- Only faculty/staff, residents and students who have purchased a current UNO permit can appeal a violation.
 Visitors can appeal a violation online as well.

-- Read and complete all steps of the online appeal process, including an explanation of why the violation is not valid.
+- Read and complete all steps of the online appeal process, including an explanation of why the citation is not valid.
 There is a 1000 character limit for the appeal note box.

-- Parking Services will notify you of the appeal decision via UNO email.
+- Parking and Transit Services will notify you of the appeal decision via UNO email.

-- If the appeal is denied the outstanding fee for faculty/staff and students will be moved to the MAVLink account the next business day.
+- If the appeal is denied the outstanding fee for faculty/staff, residents and students will be moved to MAVLink.

-- An appeal is forfeited if the violation is paid.
-The 20% discount is forfeited if the violation is appealed.
+- An appeal is forfeited if the citation is paid.
+The 20% discount is forfeited if the citation is appealed.

 All decisions reached are considered binding and constitute the final disposition of the appeal.

 |$500||Unauthorized Handicap Stall (third or more violation(s) in a 12-month period)|